scipy/scipy/doc/source/building/windows.rst

     touch build_openblas.sh

+Of course, you can still also use Windows Explorer to create a new txt file at that location and then renaming it.
 So resulting structure would be

 .. code:: shell